garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

 ### Datahub Deployment Considerations

-When you deploy a Datahub using a default cluster template you need to match the Cluster Definition for the template choosen.
+When you deploy a Datahub using a default cluster template you need to match the Cluster Definition for the template chosen.

 - To get the current Default Cluster Templates for the Current RunTime Version.